nuxeo/nuxeo-bench-site/content/11b-documents.md

   - where we can optimize storage for cost

 The need to partition the data between "live/fresh" and "archive" was clearly expressed by most of our customers looking at a multi-billion document application.
 In most cases, you do not have multiple billions of documents you need to work with regularly.
-However, you can have billions of documents that you rarely access but still need to be accessible and searchable in case you need them.
+However, you can have billions of documents that you rarely access, but still need to be accessible and searchable in case you need them.

 The partitioning of the data impact: